saschque/patterndecoder/README.md

 ## Project Structure

 - `setup.py`: Setup file to create the python project package `patterndecoder`
+- `config/`: Directory containing the settings file `config.yaml`
+- `data/`: Directory containing the daily market data
+- `docs/`: Directory containing supporting documentation
+- `models/`: Directory containing the model configs and the weights of the pre-trained models
 - `patterndecoder/`: Directory containing the modules of the package
 - `patterndecoder/attention.py`: Implementation of various attention mechanisms
 - `patterndecoder/embedding.py`: Implementation of various embedding mechanisms